jxiw/MambaByte/README.md

 # pg19 train: 1973048393, val: 3007061, test: 6965511,
 # We count the number of byte
 # pg19 train: 11677824216, val: 17733002, test: 41289101
-# We count the number of subwords using a SentencePiece tokenizer (32k vocab size).

 # LT_by_LB values for the PG-19 dataset (word-level) are precomputed for training, validation, and test sets.
 pg19_train_LT_by_LB = 1973048393 / 11677824216